-The Prince of Wales's Charitable Foundation has partnered with Waitrose to support British Farmers and sustainable farming programmes.
+The Prince of Wales's Charitable Fund has partnered with Waitrose to support British Farmers and sustainable farming programmes.
 This groundbreaking partnership is built on the shared principles of Good Food, Good Farming, and Good Causes set out in Waitrose's Good Food Charter.
 There are over 300 Waitrose Duchy Organic products in the range, from everyday vegetables and milk to noteworthy ales and biscuits.

 As well as Waitrose’s high quality standards, every Waitrose Duchy Organic product has to meet Soil Association (or comparable) organic standards.
 Produce and grains must be grown without reliance on artificial chemicals or fertilisers, and animals must be raised on an organic diet without the routine use of antibiotics.